Okay.. how much is this going to cost?

 Fee

-When it comes to a combination fee structure, it combines aspects of more than one fee structure.
-For example, some phases or services might be provided at an hourly rate while others are provided at a fixed rate.
+A combination fee structure blends elements from multiple fee arrangements.
+For instance, certain phases or services might be billed at an hourly rate, while others are offered at a fixed rate.

-An example of this is when an architecture firm charges you a fixed fee for basic design services (because they can estimate the time involved in completing the services) and then an hourly rate for other additional services like casework detailing or product and material selections (because those services are harder to estimate the amount of time involved).
+An example of this is when an architectural firm charges a fixed fee for basic design services, as they can reasonably estimate the time required to complete them.
+Conversely, additional services such as casework detailing or product and material selections, which are harder to predict time-wise, may be billed at an hourly rate.

 Why?